Blood plasma: Color

-Plasma is normally yellow due to bilirubin, carotenoids, hemoglobin and transferrin.
-In abnormal cases, plasma can have varying shades of orange, green or brown.
-Green color can be due to ceruloplasmin or sulfhemoglobin.
+Plasma is normally yellow due to bilirubin, carotenoids, hemoglobin, and transferrin.
+In abnormal cases, plasma can have varying shades of orange, green, or brown.
+The green color can be due to ceruloplasmin or sulfhemoglobin.
 The latter may form due to medicines that are able to form sulfonamides once ingested.
-Dark brown or reddish color can appear due to hemolysis, in which methemoglobin is released from broken blood cells.
+A dark brown or reddish color can appear due to hemolysis, in which methemoglobin is released from broken blood cells.
 Plasma is normally relatively transparent, but sometimes it can be opaque.
 Opaqueness is typically due to elevated content of lipids like cholesterol and triglycerides.

 Plasma vs. serum in medical diagnostics

+Plasma and serum are both derived from full blood, but serum is obtained by removing blood cells, fibrin clots, and other coagulation factors while plasma is obtained by only removing blood cells.
 Blood plasma and blood serum are often used in blood tests.
-Some tests can be done only on plasma and some only on serum.
-Some can be done on both, but depending on the test, use of either plasma or serum can be more practical.
+Tests can be done on plasma, serum or both.
 In addition, some tests have to be done with whole blood, such as the determination of the amount of blood cells in blood via flow cytometry.